-Specialists at the NYU Langone Fertility Center determine the best individualized treatments for infertility in women.
+Our fertility experts at locations including NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York determine the best individualized treatments for infertility in women.
 The length of time to wait before an infertility evaluation is determined largely by a woman’s age.
 Women younger than 35 are encouraged to schedule a consultation with one of our specialists after 6 to 12 months of unsuccessful pregnancy attempts.
 Women older than age 35 are often better served after three to six months without conception, or sooner if preliminary testing reveals a problem with the ovaries, eggs, fallopian tubes, uterus or, if a male partner is involved, the quality of his sperm.
 Experts can evaluate both men and women to determine the best strategies to achieve pregnancy.

 Because of a worldwide trend to postpone pregnancy, age is now the leading cause of infertility in women.
 This is because the number and quality of a woman’s eggs decrease as she ages, most dramatically beginning at age 35.
 Another common contributor to infertility is anovulation, or the inability to release an egg from the ovary.
 Anovulation can be caused by a relatively common hormone disorder called polycystic ovary syndrome (PCOS).
 Other causes of anovulation include obesity, extreme thinness or anorexia, excessive exercise, hormone imbalances, or hypothalamic amenorrhea, the latter due to the lack of proper brain signaling necessary to induce ovulation.
 Without ovulation, no egg is released to be fertilized and implanted in the uterus.

 In couples with a male partner, infertility can be caused by problems of the male reproductive system, including a reduced number of sperm in the semen, also known as low sperm concentration, decreased sperm motility, or movement, or no sperm production at all, which is known as azoospermia.
 The latter can be due to problems with sperm production, or it can be caused by a blockage within the reproductive tract that interferes with normal ejaculation.
-Infertility in men is typically assessed using a semen analysis, in which a semen sample is provided by the male partner and analyzed in a laboratory in the NYU Langone Fertility Center.
+Infertility in men is typically assessed using a semen analysis, in which a semen sample is provided by the male partner and analyzed in a laboratory.

 Other common factors contributing to infertility in women include pelvic adhesions and damaged fallopian tubes.
 Either one of these conditions can prevent sperm and egg from meeting within the reproductive tract or a fertilized egg from travelling to the uterus.
 A severely damaged fallopian tube—one that becomes fluid-filled, partially or completely blocked, and swollen—is known as a hydrosalpinx.
 One or both fallopian tubes can become damaged.
 Having a hydrosalpinx increases the risk of ectopic pregnancy, in which an embryo implants outside the uterus.